underlay/tasl.io/content/docs/literals.md

 literal dateTime           xsd:dateTime
 ```

-This means you don't have to remember to include the XSD namespace in every schema, and you generally don't even have to remember the `literal` statement syntax.
-You can just use the global variables as type expressions...
+You don't have to remember to include the XSD namespace in every schema, and you generally don't even have to remember the `literal` statement syntax.
+You can just use the global variables as type expressions:

 ```tasl
 namespace ex http://example.com/